-As a result of recent acquisitions, including the acquisitions of FSB, John Cotton Limited and Plastifol, and the Company's business strategy, which includes plans for the global expansion of its operations, a significant portion of the Company's revenues and expenses are denominated in currencies other than U.S. dollars.
-Changes in exchange rates therefore may have a significant effect on the Company's results of operations.
+As a result of recent acquisitions, including the acquisitions of the primary automotive seat systems supplier to Fiat S.p.A. ("FSB"), John Cotton Limited and Plastifol, and the Company's business strategy, which includes plans for the global expansion of its operations, a significant portion of the Company's revenues and expenses are denominated in currencies other than U.S. dollars.
+Changes in exchange rates therefore may have a significant effect on the Company's results of operations and financial condition.